nniemeir/educational-projects/README.md

 ## Educational Projects

 ### C
-1. PrefixSuffix (WIP) - Prepend or append a string to the name of all files with chosen extension
+1. PrefixSuffix - Prepend or append a string to the name of all files with chosen extension

 ### C++
 1. OUI Lookup: uses IEEE Registration Authority data to determine NIC manufacturer from MAC Address